DaxalMehta/DaxalMehta/README.md

 - 👋 Hi, I’m @DaxalMehta
 - 👀 I’m interested in Python, mostly Computational Astrophysics
-- 🌱 I’m currently learning Masters in Astrophysics in Italy
+- 🌱 I’m currently pursuing a PhD in University of Maynooth, Ireland.
-- 💞️ I’m looking to collaborate on codes and pipelines to analyse data from various astrophysical sources.
-Anything else interesting in physics or coding is aso fun for me.
+- 💞️ I mostly perform N-body or semi-analytical simulations of black hole mergers or growth.
 - 📫 How to reach me : daxalmehta@gmail.com

 <!---